 Note: Acknowledgement is made here of the information on this page, which comes from the very interesting website of Regeneration International – Cool the Planet, Feed the World at https://regenerationinternational.org/ .
+I will also explain how Bio-Plant and Pro-Plant can help countries when used in regenerative farming.

 Organic Farming Provides a Solution to Climate Change

-Regenerative, climate smart organic agriculture could actually help save the planet from climate devastation.
+Regenerative, climate-smart organic agriculture could actually help save the planet from climate devastation.
 As the reality of global climate change continues to sink in – scientists – activists – and lawmakers all across the world are working to find new ways to fight back against greenhouse gas emissions before it is too late.

 Regenerative Agriculture describes farming and grazing practices which, among other benefits, reverse climate change by rebuilding soil organic matter and by restoring degraded soil biodiversity – resulting in both carbon draw-down from the atmosphere and in improving the water cycle.